team-blaze/gbfs/gbfs.md

 \- post_code       | Optional  | Postal code where station is located
 \- rental_methods  | Optional  | Array of enumerables containing the payment methods accepted at this station. <br />Current valid values (in CAPS) are:<br /><ul><li>KEY _(i.e. operator issued bike key / fob / card)_</li> <li>CREDITCARD</li> <li>PAYPASS</li> <li>APPLEPAY</li> <li>ANDROIDPAY</li> <li>TRANSITCARD</li> <li>ACCOUNTNUMBER</li> <li>PHONE</li> </ul> This list is intended to be as comprehensive at the time of publication as possible but is subject to change, as defined in [File Requirements](#file-requirements) above
 \- capacity        | Optional  | Number of total docking points installed at this station, both available and unavailable rental uris        | Optional  | A JSON object that contains rental URIs for Android, iOS, and web in the android, ios, and web fields.
+See the [Deep Links](#Deep-Links) section for parameters.
   \- android       | Optional  | The URI that can be passed to an Android app with an android.intent.action.VIEW Android intent to support Android Deep Links (https://developer.android.com/training/app-links/deep-linking).
 Please use Android App Links (https://developer.android.com/training/app-links) if possible so viewing apps don’t need to manually manage the redirect of the user to the app store if the user doesn’t have the application installed.
 This URI should be a deep link specific to this station, and should not be a general rental page that includes information for more than one station.
 The deep link should take users directly to this station, without any prompts, interstitial pages, or logins.
 Make sure that users can see this station even if they never previously opened the application.
 This is the same principle as the ["first click free"](https://support.google.com/news/publisher/answer/40543) experience for web sites.
 If this field is empty, it means deep linking isn’t supported in the native Android rental app.
 Note that URIs do not necessarily include the station_id for this station - other identifiers can be used by the rental app within the URI to uniquely identify this station.
 See the “Analytics” section for how viewing apps can report the origin of the deep link to rental apps.
-Android App Links example value: https://www.abc.com/app?sid=1234567890&platform=android Deep Link (without App Links) example value: com.abcrental.android://open.abc.app/app?sid=1234567890
+Android App Links example value: https://www.abc.com/app?sid=1234567890&platform=android Deep Link (without App Links) example value: com.abcrental.android://open.abc.app/app?sid=1234567890.
+See the [Deep Links](#Deep-Links) section for parameters.
   \- ios           | Optional  | The URI that can be used on iOS to launch the rental app for this station.
 More information on this iOS feature can be found here: https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/communicating_with_other_apps_using_custom_urls?language=objc.
 Please use iOS Universal Links (https://developer.apple.com/ios/universal-links/) if possible so viewing apps don’t need to manually manage the redirect of the user to the app store if the user doesn’t have the application installed.
 This URI should be a deep link specific to this station, and should not be a general rental page that includes information for more than one station.
 The deep link should take users directly to this station, without any prompts, interstitial pages, or logins.
 Make sure that users can see this station even if they never previously opened the application.
 This is the same principle as the ["first click free"](https://support.google.com/news/publisher/answer/40543) experience for web sites.
 If this field is empty, it means deep linking isn’t supported in the native iOS rental app.
 Note that the URI does not necessarily include the station_id - other identifiers can be used by the rental app within the URL to uniquely identify this station.
-See the “Analytics” section for how viewing apps can report the origin of the deep link to rental apps. iOS Universal Links example value: https://www.abc.com/app?sid=1234567890&platform=ios Deep Link (without Universal Links) example value: com.abcrental.ios://open.abc.app/app?sid=1234567890
+See the “Analytics” section for how viewing apps can report the origin of the deep link to rental apps. iOS Universal Links example value: https://www.abc.com/app?sid=1234567890&platform=ios Deep Link (without Universal Links) example value: com.abcrental.ios://open.abc.app/app?sid=1234567890.
+See the [Deep Links](#Deep-Links) section for parameters.
   \- web           | Optional  | A URL that can be used by a web browser to show more information about renting a vehicle at this station.
 This URL should be a deep link specific to this station, and should not be a general rental page that includes information for more than one station.
 The deep link should take users directly to this station, without any prompts, interstitial pages, or logins.
 Make sure that users can see this station even if they never previously opened the application.
 This URI should follow ["first click free"](https://support.google.com/news/publisher/answer/40543) experience for web sites.
 If this field is empty, it means deep linking isn’t supported for web browsers.
-Example value: https://www.abc.com/app?sid=1234567890
+Example value: https://www.abc.com/app?sid=1234567890.
+See the [Deep Links](#Deep-Links) section for parameters.